PAYING TRAFFIC E-CHALLAN FOR MUMBAI- GUIDELINES TO FOLLOW

-Every state has their own respective website by which traffic e-challan payment can be done.
-However, under the e-governance initiative, the Central government via Ministry of Road Transport and Highways has its own online payment facility through which online payment can be done.
-Refer below steps:
+Every state has its own respective website by which traffic e-challan payment occurs.
+However, the Central government via the Ministry of Road Transport and Highways has its own online payment facility through which online payment can be done.
+Refer to the below steps:

 •Step 1: Go to https://echallan.parivahan.gov.in/index/accused-challan